meSuperlady/paint-mixer/terms-of-use.md

 ## 5. Changes to Terms
 I may update these Terms from time to time.
 Your continued use of the app following any changes constitutes acceptance of those changes.

-Contact Us: > If you have any questions, contact me at [Ваш Email].
+Contact Us: > If you have any questions, contact me at greeeneyedcat(at)gmail(dot)com.